Agricultural Land Easements (ALE)

 - An overview of the State, Tribal, local or non-profit farmland or grassland protection program;

 - The amount and source of funds available for easement acquisition;

 - The criteria used to set acquisition priorities;

 - Information on pending offers including: parcel size and location, acres of prime farmland, easement cost and duration, historical or archaeological resources, development pressure, zoning, and local land use plans.

 NRCS evaluates application packages using required national ranking criteria and state criteria developed with advice from the State Technical Committee.
 Cooperative agreements are prepared for entities selected for participation in the Ag Land Easements Program.

-For current information on the Farm and Ranch Lands Protection Program in Wisconsin contact:
+For current information on the Agricultural Land Easements program in Wisconsin contact: